TradeIdeasPhilip/compress/README.md

 Assume history contains one example of "Pizza Pie" and one example of "Multiply by 2 Pi!".
 We might set the probability of the next byte being 97% "e" and 3% "!".
-The first match was 5 bytes longer than the second match and 97% is about 2⁵ * 3%.
+The first match was 5 bytes longer than the second match and 97% ≈ 2⁵ * 3%.
 I need to work on the exact weightings, but that's where I started.
 Of course, there is a finite chance that any other byte could come next.
 In practice that's far less than 1%.